DoofenCorp/Speak-to-VLC/README.md

 Upcoming:
 * Speech recognition integration for voice control
-* Bug fix for "shutdown" command which works but asyncio's runtime error
+* Bug fix for "shutdown" command which works but raises asyncio's runtime error